bitovi/canui/index.md

 ### Example

-The following example uses the List widget to display a list of simple Todos:
+The following example uses the List widget to display a list of simple Todo data.
+It is also possible to add and remove Todos from the list:

 <iframe style="width: 100%; height: 270px" src="http://jsfiddle.net/donejs/Vmxep/embedded/result,html,js,css" allowfullscreen="allowfullscreen" frameborder="0">JSFiddle</iframe>